juanseripe/cors-montreal-student-chapter/docs/en/evenements.md

 ---

-## Proposer une idée
+## Suggest an Idea

-Vous souhaitez proposer un atelier, un·e invité·e, ou un format ? Écrivez-nous :
+Would you like to propose a workshop, invite a speaker, or suggest a format?
+Reach out to us:
 <div class="cta-row">
-  <a class="btn primary" href="https://forms.gle/HKsmGnPezVEidjKTA">Formulaire</a>
+  <a class="btn primary" href="https://forms.gle/HKsmGnPezVEidjKTA">Form</a>
   <a class="btn" href="https://www.linkedin.com/company/cors-montreal-student-chapter">LinkedIn</a>
-  <a class="btn" href="mailto:juan-sebastian.riveros-perez@hec.ca">Courriel</a>
+  <a class="btn" href="mailto:juan-sebastian.riveros-perez@hec.ca">Email</a>
 </div>